-Gorgeous Thomas Kinkade painting of Neverland as seen in “Peter Pan.”
-Many other animated Disney film-themed puzzles available.
-Features 750 pieces.
-Affordable.
+This gorgeous Thomas Kinkade painting of Neverland is seen in the film “Peter Pan.”
+Many other animated Disney film-themed puzzles are available, as well.
+It features 750 pieces and is very affordable—bright colors and highly rated.

 Some Disney puzzles are pricier and more rare than others.

-Premium cut, design, and construction.
+Jigsaw puzzle with premium cut , design, and construction.
 Affordable.
-Stunning artwork of Yoda, the ancient Jedi Master.
-Features 1,000 pieces.
-Many other Star Wars designs available.
+This puzzle shows stunning artwork of Yoda, the ancient Jedi Master.
+Features 1,000 pieces and also comes with a poster.
+There are also many other Star Wars designs available.

 Due to its limited color palette, this is a difficult puzzle.

 Adorable artwork features a dog for every letter of the alphabet.
-Features 1,000 pieces.
+It includes 1,000 pieces and is a very colorful jigsaw puzzle.
 Alternate cat-themed puzzle available.
 Made with recycled materials.
-Challenging.
+It's challenging, and best for kids ages 8 and up.

 Not as easy to solve as you may think.

-Collage of 20 vividly colored birds.
+Collage of 20 vividly colored birds in bright green, yellows, reds, and more.
 Affordable.
 Features 1,054 pieces.
 No annoying puzzle dust.
 Made from recycled cardboard.
 Many alternate imaginative puzzles available.
+This puzzle features an interesting rectangular shape.

 A puzzle this complex is not for everyone.

 Jigsaw puzzles are a great way to pass the time with family and friends while keeping your brain agile.
-But there’s more to choosing a jigsaw puzzle than just going with an approximate number of pieces or an interesting picture.
+But there’s more to choosing a jigsaw puzzle than just picking an approximate number of pieces or a breathtaking picture.

 No one wants a jigsaw puzzle that’s going to fall apart with too much use.
 After all, it’s much more difficult to solve a puzzle when the picture is peeling off.
 Plus, it doesn’t look nearly as good when it’s finished.